Mastering JavaScript Operators: A Complete Guide with Examples

 -- Decrement#

-This operator is meant to be used on variables that hold numbers.
+The -- operator is meant to be used on variables that hold numbers.
 When used, it decreases that variable’s value by 1.

 Similar to increment, it can be prefix or postfix.